-I’m a Postdoctoral Research Associate jointly with the Center for Global Change Science and the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology working with Noelle Selin and Susan Solomon.
-My main research interest is in the interactions between aerosols, clouds, and climate, particularly the multi-scale chain of physical and chemical processes through which the three feedback on each other.
-In my current work, I focus on the role of climate variability in understanding and anticipating changes to air quality and pollution extremes, with a focus on informing policymaking.
+Formerly I was a Postdoctoral Research Associate jointly with the Center for Global Change Science and the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology working with Noelle Selin and Susan Solomon.
+My main research interest was the interactions between aerosols, clouds, and climate, particularly the multi-scale chain of physical and chemical processes through which the three feedback on each other.
+In much of this work, I focused on the role of climate variability in understanding and anticipating changes to air quality and pollution extremes, with a focus on informing policymaking.

 I'm also interested in science/climate policy, scientific software, open/reproducible science, and classical violin.
 Please check out my presence on social media below, or peruse my scholarly works on ORCID, ResearchGate, and Google Scholar.